duch3201/scribbledown/readme.md

 {
     "blogname":"scribbledown blog",
     "footerContent":"<p>© {year}</p> <a href='https://github.com/duch3201'>shadowman</a>",
-    "dev":"false"
+    "dev":"false",
+    "arePluginsEnabled":"false",
+    "currentTheme":"default"
 }

 ```

 in here you define your blog's name, and the footer content.
-devmode will tell scribble down to dynamically build and send out the pages, instead of using the built at start up ones
+devmode will tell scribbledown to dynamically build and send out the pages, instead of using the built at start up ones

 ### What about images?
-any image that's added to the `images/` directory will be accesible via the `/images/{filename}` endpoint
+any image that's added to the `images/` directory will be accessible via the `/images/{filename}` endpoint

 ## How do i contribute?